 The Fund is the funding vehicle for a registered pension plan, as defined by the Income Tax Act (Canada) and, accordingly is not subject to income taxes.

 I. Future changes to accounting policies

-The relevant new guidance issued by the International Accounting Standards Board not yet adopted by the Plan includes:
+No relevant new guidance has been issued by the International Accounting Standards Board.